 A Patchwork of Cultures: Exploring the Sephardic-Latino Connection

-The LAJS Education Outreach Program, “A Patchwork of Cultures: Exploring the Sephardic-Latino Connection,” annually serves approximately 900 students, grades 4 and 5, in Los Angeles public schools in low-income areas (over 90% are eligible for the free lunch program) with a significant Latino population severely underserved in arts programming; parochial schools, whose students have little or no knowledge of Jewish heritage or traditions; and Jewish day schools.
+The LAJS Education Outreach Program, “A Patchwork of Cultures: Exploring the Sephardic-Latino Connection,” annually serves approximately 1,000 students, grades 4 and 5, in Los Angeles public schools in low-income areas (over 90% are eligible for the free lunch program) with a significant Latino population severely under-served in arts programming; parochial schools, whose students have little or no knowledge of Jewish heritage or traditions; and Jewish day schools.

 The project serves as a cultural bridge for these children, whose communities share a common musical and cultural heritage from Spain, and promotes understanding and respect for diversity.
 Participating teachers have called it “the Ladino-Latino connection.”

 Media coverage from Fuente Latina, Univision, LAThisWeek and Jewish Life Television:

 What the teachers say about A Patchwork of Cultures:

 For our students, music truly brings all cultures together – they LOVED the experience!

 ---Lenore Rukasin, LAJS Board Member, and Intervention Teacher at Cohasset Elementary School